Sailors aboard the USS Howard conduct a replenishment-at-sea with the USNS Rappahannock in the South China Sea

-240919-N-CV021-1049 SOUTH CHINA SEA (Sep.
-19, 2024) Sailors aboard the Arleigh Burke-class guided-missile destroyer USS Howard (DDG 83) handle the lines on the fo’c’s’le during a replenishment-at-sea with Henry J. Kaiser-Class Underway Replenishment Oiler USNS Rappahannock (T-AO-204) in the South China Sea, Sep.
-19. Howard is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
+240925-N-CV021-1012 SOUTH CHINA SEA (Sep.
+25, 2024) Boatswain’s Mate 2nd Class Robert Taylor, from Jonesboro, Georgia, establishes communication with the bridge on the aft missile deck aboard the Arleigh Burke-class guided-missile destroyer USS Howard (DDG 83) during a replenishment-at-sea with the Henry J. Kaiser-Class Underway Replenishment Oiler USNS Rappahannock (T-AO-204) in the South China Sea, Sep.
+25. Howard is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
+Commander Task Force (CTF 73), in coordination with Military Sealift Command Far East (MSC FE), refuels and resupplies deployed naval forces along with regional allies and partners in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Alexandria Esteban)

 |Date Taken: